arikkfir/greenstar/CONTRIBUTING.md

 The Homebrew-installed version of OpenSSL **does not** use macOS's Keychain Certificates, which means that it will not consider the certificates returned as valid.

-To make it use the native macOS key-chain trust store:
+To make it use the native macOS keychain trust store:

 ```shell
 $ brew tap raggi/ale